FGRibreau/jq.node/README.md

 ### -r, --require <npm-module-name>

 Require a NPM module `<npm-module-name>`. jq.node will automatically installs in a temporary folder it if its not available.
-The module will be available in the expression through its name (e.g. `lodash` for the `lodash` module)
+The module will be available in the expression through its name (e.g. `lodash` for the `lodash` module).
+Module names that are invalid JavaScript variable names (e.g. `js-yaml`) will be exposed in camel-case format (e.g. `jsYaml`).

 ### -v, --version